nkishnani/GitHub-notes-/README.md

 I hope this collection is of use to others as well!
-If any questions arise, feel free to [contact me](mailto: neelkishnani@gmail.com).
+If any questions arise, feel free to contact me @ neelkishnani@gmail.com